Category: Extreme Home-Do-Over

 cleaned up and ready for planting by Mother’s Day – but, since I’ve

-started working (semi-part-time) again, such demands on my time have
+started working (semi-part-time) again, such demands on my time have become a luxury.
+Still.
+My poor vegetable garden.

 obvious to me that we were in desperate need of some serious lawn care.